Investment Casting Materials for Custom Metal Parts

 Duplex Stainless Steel Investment Casting Materials

-Duplex stainless steel combines strong corrosion resistance with higher mechanical strength than many conventional stainless steel grades.
-It is especially suitable for demanding service environments involving chlorides, moisture, pressure, or corrosive media.
-For components used in marine, petrochemical, and chemical-processing environments, duplex stainless steel is often a preferred solution.
+Duplex stainless steel combines corrosion resistance with higher mechanical strength than many conventional stainless steel grades.
+It is often selected for components used in chloride-containing, wet, marine, chemical, petrochemical, pump, valve, and fluid system environments.

 Typical Advantages